 Photographs by Frank Nowell documentating scenery, towns, businesses, mining activities, Native Americans, and Eskimos in the vicinity of Nome, Alaska from 1901-1909.

 Olympic Peninsula Community Museum

 A web-based museum showcasing aspects of the rich history and culture of Washington State's Olympic Peninsula communities.
 Features cultural exhibits, curriculum packets and a searchable archive of over 12,000 items that includes historical photographs, audio recordings, videos, maps, diaries, reports and other documents.

 An ever-growing collection of oral histories from the Libraries Special Collections documenting the history and culture of our region.
 Included are interviews with members of the

-Scandinavian American, African American, Japanese American, and Jewish communities along with the Northwest Arts community, the North Cascades History Project and the Gary Greaves Oral History Project
+Scandinavian American, African American, Japanese American, and Jewish communities along with the Northwest Arts community, the North Cascades History Project, the East Asia Library Oral History Project, and the Gary Greaves Oral History Project

 Pacific Coast Architecture Database (PCAD)

 A separate database of buildings and designers of California, Oregon and Washington.
 Professionals in other fields related to architecture are also included, such as landscape architects, interior designers, engineers, urban planners, developers, and building contractors.
 You may also

 view only the items contained within our digital collection.

 One of the most important publications for information about West Coast fisheries in the 20th century.
 This fishing industry journal was published from 1903 to 1966.
 The digital collection contains more than 5,000 pages dating from its earliest years.